 Formerly Bob and Pat Adam’s Idyllease Farm, we have a great appreciation for what they’ve done.
 We were Sinking Creek Farm from 2007 to 2013 – but there are way too many Sinking Creek businesses, plus no one seemed to be able to remember our farm name!
 We have bees, we have berries, hence…Bee Berry Farm.

-When we’re not at the ol’ Blueberry Ranch, we’re at our jobs as faculty at Virginia Tech – I am in Horticulture and Joel is in Plant Pathology, Physiology, and Weed Science.
+When we’re not at the ol’ Blueberry Ranch, we’re at our jobs as faculty at Virginia Tech – my discipline is Horticulture and Joel’s is Plant Pathology – we’re both part of the new School of Plant and Environmental Sciences.

 We are knowledgeable of and committed to sustainable horticultural practices.
 Proper management is essential to successful blueberry production – maintaining a low soil pH with regular applications of elemental sulfur (OMRI listed as “organic approved”), irrigating during drought, pruning, etc. And then the birds come… Blueberries have been fairly pest-free; we have not had to use pesticides (insecticides, fungicides, any-cides) of any kind.
 We have several hives of honeybees and their health and productivity is very important to the pollination of the blueberries (as well as a hearty population of native bumbles and other bee pollinators).
 Pesticides and bees don’t mix.